-The Gwrando programme was created as part of the United Nations Decade of Indigenous Languages and to allow artists to listen and learn from the many endangered indigenous languages of the world.
+The Gwrando programme was created as part of the United Nations Decade of Indigenous Languages and to allow artists to listen and learn from the many endangered Indigenous languages of the world.
 Here is Chembo Liandisha talking about their project and journey so far.

 Namwva is an audio/visual project that investigates the difficulties in adjusting to the ever changing environmental and social landscape of Katete via listening to the concerns and hopes of the Chewa elders and youth from the area and Lusaka, Zambia.

-Which indigenous language / community have you been listening to and who have you been collaborating with?
+Which Indigenous language / community have you been listening to and who have you been collaborating with?

 The Chichewa / Achewa term Namwva itself loosely translates into English as “I have heard/ I have listened”.
 I began the process of listening by using online platforms to connect with young Chewa people most who live in Lusaka, Zambia.
 Sharing my personal issues with my tribal identity led to us discussing Chewa identity, the preservation, use of and prevalence of the Chewa language, the protection of the environment in the Chewa homeland, Katete and many more things.
 My partner organisation in Zambia was Circus Zambia.